BrickMMO/tasks/digital-presence.markdown

 Consider the following when designing your online presence:

-1. Domain Name
+1. Domain Name (codeadam.ca) and Account Names (codeadamca)
-2. Name (your name, a nickname, etc...)
+2. You Name (your name, a nickname, business name, etc...)
-3. A brand (logo, colours, etc...)
+3. Brand (logo, colours, etc...)

 Here are the images I use for my onilne presence: